Nazime/coloring/README.md

 # Coloring

-Coloring is an other python library used to colorize texts in terminal using ANSI escape with a pythonic API.
+Coloring is an other python library used to colorize texts in terminal using ANSI escape with a pythonic API (currently the library works only in Linux).

 ## Why an other coloring library?